palantir/conjure/docs/spec/intermediate_representation.md

 ===================================

 The [Conjure definitions format](/docs/spec/conjure_definitions.md) is a human-friendly format that allows specification of defaults and shorthand definitions.
-However, compilers should be implemented against an intermediate representation (IR).
+However, generators should be implemented against an intermediate representation (IR).

 This representation has been chosen to facilitate the implementation of compilers across different languages and has